aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 To get started, you must define one or more identity providers in the DynamoDB table `$[StackName]_identity_providers`.
 Each identity provider record stores the configuration and identity provider module to use for authenticating users mapped to that provider.
 For complete details on identity provider modules, settings, and examples see the [Identity Provider Modules](#identity-provider-modules).
 To get started, this section will define an identity provider that uses the `public_key` module.

 > [!NOTE]
 > The `public_key` module is supported with AWS Transfer Servers that are configured with SFTP protocol only.
-If your server us using a different protocol, you should configure a different provider.
+If your server is using a different protocol, you should configure a different provider.

 1. In the AWS Console, navigate to the [DynamoDB Item Explorer](https://console.aws.amazon.com/dynamodbv2/home#item-explorer).
 Select the `[StackName]_identity_providers` table, then click **Create Item**.